Video Game: Dreamfall Chapters

 - Chekhov's Gun: Remember that gun Commander Vamon was carrying throughout Dreamfall but never got to use?
 Well, he shoots Kian with it the second time we see him in this game.

-- Chekhov's Skill: Back in Dreamfall: The Longest Journey, it is briefly mentioned that ZoŽ is pursuing a Bioengineering degree, but it is only in Chapters that we see she using her Bioengineering knowledge.
+- Chekhov's Skill: Back in Dreamfall: The Longest Journey, it is briefly mentioned that ZoŽ is pursuing a bioengineering degree.
+In this game, bioengineering is one of the two career paths ZoŽ can choose before she wakes from her coma.

 - Collection Sidequest: The Loremaster stretch goal will allow you to collect books throughout the game to rebuild the Great Library of Marcuria.